happycodemonkey/txtps_ci/README.txt

 Also make sure that mod_rewrite is allowed, and AllowOverride is set to all in httpd.conf

 @TODO:
-- Make schema changes on dev
-- Generator add: add a go-back button between steps
-- Error messaging: required fields
+- Running the generator/problem!
-- Check that arguments are the correct type
+- How are the images, files, etc that are generated stored?
-- Adding files to generators/problems
-- Ensure that pages have correct permissions